 Microcephaly is a condition where a baby is born with an unusually small head.
 Babies who have microcephaly can suffer from a range of problems, including seizures, developmental delays and vision problems.

 “Individuals who cannot be become pregnant should not be very concerned as symptoms are quite mild and person to person transmission seems to be extremely rare,” says Jesse Couk, M.D., an infectious disease specialist with the Atlanta ID Group.
 “However, pregnant women and women who may become pregnant may have cause for concern.
-For these women I suggest avoiding travel to Zika virus endemic regions and avoid mosquitoes, particularly as their numbers increase in the spring and summer months.”
+For these women, I suggest avoiding travel to Zika virus endemic regions and avoiding mosquitoes, particularly as their numbers increase in the spring and summer months.”

 5. There is no vaccine.

-Currently there is no medication or vaccine to prevent the Zika virus.
+Currently, there is no medication or vaccine to prevent the Zika virus.
 The best form of protection is to prevent mosquito bites.
 Dr. Couk recommends the following:

 Dr. Haller also recommends taking preventative measures to minimize the mosquito population.